-- the availability of a proactive command for the terminal ('91XX'); - the usage of response data to an Envelope command by the terminal (nominal '9000', warning '62XX' or '63XX'); - the temporary unavailability of the CAT to handle an Envelope command ('9300'), see clause 11.6.6.
+- the availability of a proactive command for the terminal ('91XX'); - the usage of response data to an envelope command by the terminal (nominal '9000', warning '62XX' or '63XX', checking error '6FXX'); - the temporary unavailability of the CAT to handle an envelope command ('9300'), see clause 11.6.6.

-7.4.2.1 Proactive Command
+7.4.2.1 Proactive command

 Where the status word SW1-SW2 is equal to '9000', the card can reply '91XX' to indicate that a proactive command is pending.
-The terminal uses the FETCH C-APDU to get the pending Proactive Command.
-The terminal sends to the UICC the response of the Proactive Command execution with the TERMINAL RESPONSE C-APDU.
+The terminal uses the FETCH C-APDU to get the pending proactive command.
+The terminal sends to the UICC the response of the proactive command execution with the TERMINAL RESPONSE C-APDU.